fitzgen/rust-conf-2019/slides.md

 ???

-* *Rectangle 6* is similar to rectangle 2
+* *Rectangle 6*
-* except we always start in the middle
+    * similar to rectangle 2, except start in middle
-* and boxes that are closer to the middle have corners that are more rounded than the corners of boxes further from the middle
+* boxes closer to the middle = more rounded
+* boxes further from middle = less rounded

 ---